FortinetCloudCSE/api-and-websvc-fundamentals/content/03HTTPApplicationDesign/Task2.md

    **In this case, we need to change the script to reference a valid url, which is reachable by our client (or any external client).**

-   - We could change the url to read ```http://10.0.0.15:5000```.
-This would work fine as long as our clients are on the same network as the service.
    - In a production environment, more than likely our clients will be on different networks than our services.
 We may also want to distribute the services regionally or even globally.
 This is where we would use a domain name.
 In our case, we may want to use something like```http://appexample:5000```.

 </details>